Peter Clift: Education

 Clift took his bachelor's degree at the University of Oxford, where he was a student at Worcester College.
 He completed his Ph.D. on the geology of southern Greece in 1990 at University of Edinburgh.
 In 2014 he was awarded a Doctor of Science by the University of Oxford.

 Personal life

 Peter Clift grew up in Ware, Hertfordshire where he attended St. Edmund's College.
 His father, Donald W. Clift, also a native of Ware, worked for BP, including in Beijing, China for five years.
 His mother Margaret T. Clift (née Feighan) is from Cullyhanna, Northern Ireland.
-In 1994 Clift married Chryseis Fox in Bryan, Texas.
-Chryseis was born in New York City but grew up in Texas, and lived for several years in Miami.
-She works in book design at Massachusetts Institute of Technology.